Improving your credit record

 - If you have missed payments, get current and stay current.
 The longer you pay your bills on time after being late, the more your score should increase.
 Older credit problems count for less, so poor credit performance won't haunt you forever.
 The impact of past credit problems on your score fades as time passes and as recent good payment patterns show up on your credit report, credit providers will see that you are managing your credit well.

-- Be aware that paying off a default will not remove it from your credit report.
-It will stay on your report for five years.
+- Paying off a default will not remove it.
+It will stay on your credit report for five years.

-- If you are having trouble making ends meet, contact your credit provider where you hold your account or see a legitimate financial counsellor.
+- Contact your credit provider or a legitimate financial counsellor.
+If you are having trouble making ends meet, they can help.
 This won't rebuild your credit score immediately, but if you can begin to manage your credit and pay on time, your score should increase over time.
 Seeking assistance from a financial counselling service will not hurt your score.

-- If you have been managing credit for a short time, don't open a lot of new accounts too rapidly.
+- Don't open a lot of new accounts too rapidly.
 New accounts will lower your average account age, which will have a larger effect on your scores if you don't have a lot of other credit information.
-Also, rapid account buildup can look risky if you are a new credit user.
+Also, rapid account buildup or rapid increases in your credit limits can look risky if you are a new credit user.

 - Have credit cards – but manage them responsibly.
 In general, having credit cards and installment loans (and paying timely payments) will rebuild your credit score.
 Someone with no credit cards, for example, tends to be higher risk than someone who has managed credit cards responsibly.

-- Note that closing an account doesn't make it go away.
+- Closing an account doesn't make it go away.
 A closed account will still show up on your credit report, and may be considered in the calculation of a score.

 To summarise, "fixing" a credit score is not just about fixing errors in your credit report.